 The board uses an Intel BIOS that is stored in the Serial Peripheral Interface Flash Memory (SPI Flash) and can be updated using a disk-based program.
-The SPI Flash contains the BIOS Setup program, POST, the PCI auto-configuration utility, LAN EEPROM information, and Plug and Play support.
+The SPI Flash contains the BIOS Setup program, POST, the PCI auto-configuration utility, and Plug and Play support.